 About John Gardner

 The Engineering Romanticism Leverhulme Trust Research Fellowship project is headed by me, John Gardner.
 Along with being a Leverhulme Research Fellow I am also Professor of English Literature at Anglia Ruskin University.
 I have either taught, or have been an external examiner, on degrees from BA to PhD at several universities.
-They include: Aberdeen, Bath Spa, Bedfordshire, Birmingham, Cambridge, Coventry, Essex, Glasgow, Hertfordshire, Loughborough, Northumbria, Oxford Brookes, Sheffield, UEA and York.
+They include: Aberdeen, Bath Spa, Bedfordshire, Birmingham, Cambridge, Coventry, Durham, Essex, Glasgow, Hertfordshire, Loughborough, Northumbria, Oxford Brookes, Sheffield, UEA and York.
 I am also the editor of a journal on the works of Charles and Mary Lamb.
 Furthermore I am editing an edition of Pierce Egan’s Life in London (1821) alongside Simon Kövesi, David Stewart and Matt Sangster for Oxford World’s Classics.

 My research is mainly on eighteenth and nineteenth century literature and culture.
 I have written on a range of authors and topics from the period, including Lord Byron, William Hone, Mary Lamb, Robert Wedderburn, class, radicalism and dissent.
 I’m also the author of Poetry and Popular Protest, which was shortlisted for the ESSE Book Award.
 You can find links to some of my research here at the ARU institutional repository.
 I have supervised a number of PhD students to successful completion, including Dr Eleanor Crouch, Dr Sabina Akram, Dr Abderrezaq Ghafsi, Dr Kirsty Harris, Dr Steven White, Dr Sue Dean, Dr Sophie Phelps and Dr Paul Jackson, as first supervisor.
 Several students I have supervised to have gone on to publish ground breaking research, including Dr Peter Cook and Dr Kate Morrison.